 UX Research Approaches

-Quantitative vs Qualitative Research Research
+Quantitative vs. Qualitative Research Research

-Attitudinal vs Behavioral Research
+Attitudinal vs. Behavioral Research

 - Attitudinal research helps define user attitudes, opinions, observations, or feelings toward an experience.
 Examples include surveys, focus groups, and preference tests.

 - Behavioral research examines how people act, observing body language, pauses, and expressions.
-Examples include eye tracking tests, ethnographic studies, usability studies, and A/B tests.
+Examples include eye-tracking tests, ethnographic studies, usability studies, and A/B tests.

 Why is UX Research Important?

-Taking the time to understand users results in products, apps, services, or improvements that are useful, desirable, accessible, credible, findable, usable, and valuable – the six tenets of the user experience honeycomb.
+- User Benefits: Understanding users’ results in products, apps, services, or improvements that are useful, desirable, accessible, credible, findable, usable, and valuable – the six tenets of the user experience honeycomb.
 The more areas of the honeycomb the product can deliver on, the greater the chance the user will be happy – whether it’s a new product or service or an incremental change along the way.

 Five Steps to Conducting UX Research